JChirindza/Web_portfolio_nextjs_v2/projects/sbo-web-site.md

 ### ABOUT

-On this page you will find various contents about the artist such as Songs, Videos and much more.
+On this page you will find various contents about the artist such as Songs, Videos, Events and much more.
 Being able to listen to the songs directly on the site through a player of a streaming platform built into the site, to access the same song, just click on the link of the respective streaming platform (spotify, soundclound, youtube).
 The available videos are viewed through youtube embedded in the page as well.

 The page is responsive, which makes it suitable for "any" type of device.